NaniGoldring/Hackathon-Corona/pretrained-models/README.md

-the first model (HDF5 file) is from: https://github.com/fatLime/Predict-Lung-Disease the second model (H5 file) is from: https://github.com/brucechou1983/CheXNet-Keras
+the first model (Predict-Lung-Disease) is from: https://github.com/fatLime/Predict-Lung-Disease

+the second model (CheXNet-Keras) is from: https://github.com/brucechou1983/CheXNet-Keras